-- ♦ Name: Enter descriptive names for the field nodes so that users will be able to easily distinguish among your nodes - Serial Number: Enter the serial number for the node.
-This is provided to you by DSC when you are sent the node. - ♦ Select users: In the dropdown box, check which users in your organization will be able to see data for the node. - ♦ Alerts List: shows you which of the Alerts you have created apply to this node.
+- Name: Enter descriptive names for the field nodes so that users will be able to easily distinguish among your nodes - Serial Number: Enter the serial number for the node.
+This is printed on the label affixed to the node. - Select users: In the dropdown box, check which users in your organization will be able to see data for this node. - Alerts List: shows you which of the Alerts you have created apply to this node.
 To create/manage Alerts, go to Settings>Alerts.